Dennis Hildeby

-Dennis Hildeby (born 19 August 2001) is a Swedish professional ice hockey Goaltender for Färjestad BK of the Swedish Hockey League (SHL) on loan from the Toronto Maple Leafs of the National Hockey League (NHL).
-Hildeby was drafted in the fourth round, 122nd overall by the Maple Leafs in the 2022 NHL Entry Draft.
+Dennis Hildeby (born 19 August 2001) is a Swedish professional ice hockey goaltender for the Toronto Marlies of the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
+Hildeby was drafted in the fourth round, 122nd overall by the Maple Leafs in the 2022 NHL entry draft.

 Playing career

 Hildeby played in his youth for Åker/Strängnäs, Hudiksvalls HC, Hud/Alf/Bol/SIK/SL, Timrå IK and Färjestad BK.
-He played in the 2020–21 season on a loan for Linden Hockey in the HockeyEttan.
+He played in the 2020–21 season on a loan for Linden Hockey in the Hockeyettan.

-Hildeby played in seven regular season games with Färjestad (SHL) during the 2021–22 season and he won with the team the SHL-title.
-He was drafted in the fourth round, 122nd overall by the Toronto Maple Leafs in the 2022 NHL Entry Draft.
-He signed on July 13, 2022 a three-year, entry-level contract with the Toronto Maple Leafs.
-He returned to Färjestad on a loan to earn some more experience.
+Hildeby played in seven regular season games with Färjestad in the Swedish Hockey League (SHL) during the 2021–22 season and he won the SHL title with the team.
+He was drafted in the fourth round, 122nd overall by the Toronto Maple Leafs of the NHL in the 2022 NHL entry draft.
+He signed on 13 July 2022 a three-year, entry-level contract with the Maple Leafs.
+He ultimately returned to Färjestad on a loan to earn more experience.
+Hildeby finished the season with Färjestad and came over to North America, where he appeared in two games with the Maple Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies.
+During the 2023 Stanley Cup playoffs, Hildeby was recalled on an emergency basis by the Maple Leafs after starting goaltender Ilya Samsonov was injured.

+Hildeby attended the Maple Leafs' 2023 training camp, but was assigned to the Marlies to start the 2023–24 season.
+He was later called up to the Maple Leafs as Samsonov's replacement after the goaltender was placed on waivers, though he did not see any ice time.
+He was again assigned to the Marlies to start the 2024–25 season, though following an injury to Joseph Woll, he was recalled to the Maple Leafs on an emergency basis.
+On 10 October 2024, Hildeby made his NHL debut with the Maple Leafs, making 23 saves in a 4–2 victory over the New Jersey Devils.
+He played in one more game, suffering his first NHL loss to the Columbus Blue Jackets, before Woll was activated and he was returned to the Marlies on 24 October.